schmoelder/diss/doc/02_fundamentals/03_model_solution.md

 for each control volume $j \in \{ 0, \dots, N_{z} - 1 \}$, with c_{-1}, c_{N_z} given by boundary conditions.

-This procedure is naturally conservative and monotonicity preserving {cite}`Blazek2015,Koren1993`.
-High-order FV schemes adjust the control volumes by higher order (e.g. polynomial) reconstruction using the information provided by a stencil of control volumes.
-This preserves mass conservation but comes at the cost of the monotonicity property.
-Every linear high-order scheme suffers from oscillations at steep gradients, since they cannot be monotone {cite}`Godunov1959`.
+FVM offers key advantages over FDM, particularly due to its intrinsic conservation properties, ensuring that mass is preserved across cell interfaces.
+This property is especially important in chromatographic models, where conservation of mass is critical for obtaining accurate results.
+Additionally, FVM is monotonicity-preserving, which prevents unphysical oscillations in the solution, making it well-suited for problems involving sharp concentration gradients {cite}`Blazek2015,Koren1993`.

+To achieve higher accuracy, FVM can employ polynomial reconstructions to approximate values within each control volume using information from neighboring cells.
+This stencil-based reconstruction enables high-order schemes that preserve mass conservation.
+However, as described by Godunov's theorem, linear high-order schemes cannot maintain monotonicity, resulting in oscillations near steep gradients {cite}`Godunov1959`.
-To overcome this problem, a nonlinear mechanism can be built into the reconstruction, such as a slope limiter {cite}`Blazek2015`, or a weighted essentially non-oscillatory (WENO) scheme {cite}`Lieres2010`.
+To address this issue, nonlinear reconstruction techniques are commonly applied, such as slope limiters {cite}`Blazek2015` or weighted essentially non-oscillatory (WENO) schemes {cite}`Lieres2010`.
+The WENO scheme, in particular, balances accuracy, stability, and robustness, making it ideal for chromatographic systems with sharp concentration gradients.
-The latter is currently implemented in **CADET** and used for this work {cite}`Leweke2018`.
+For these reasons, the WENO scheme is currently implemented in **CADET** and is used in this work {cite}`Leweke2018`.
+The WENO scheme is currently implemented in CADET and is used in this work {cite}`Leweke2018`, as it balances accuracy, stability, and robustness, particularly in systems with sharp concentration gradients.

 % Finite Elements Method
-The finite element method (FEM) divides the spatial domain into cells, similar to FV.
+The finite element method (FEM) divides the spatial domain into cells, similar to the finite volume method (FVM).
-However, FEM introduces a polynomial of arbitrary order for each cell, allowing for high accuracy with a comparably low number of cells if the solution is sufficiently smooth {cite}`SchmidtTraub2020`.
+However, FEM introduces a polynomial of arbitrary order for each cell, enabling high accuracy with a relatively low number of cells, provided the solution is sufficiently smooth {cite}`SchmidtTraub2020`.

-The classical FEM approach, known as the continuous Galerkin method (CG), conditions cell interfaces to be continuous, leading to a tightly coupled ODE system.
+The classical FEM approach, known as the continuous Galerkin (CG) method, enforces continuity across cell interfaces, resulting in a tightly coupled system of ordinary differential equations (ODEs).
-This method presents some drawbacks, such as not naturally being conservative, challenges retaining higher order at boundaries, and being generally more complicated than FV.
+This method, however, has several drawbacks.
+FEM is not inherently conservative, making it challenging to ensure mass conservation.
+Additionally, retaining high-order accuracy at boundaries can be difficult, and the implementation is generally more complex compared to FVM.
-Nonetheless, this approach is currently implemented in Cytiva's commercial GoSilico™ Chromatography Modeling Software, where they use a streamline-upwind-Petrov-Galerkin stabilization {cite}`Hahn2015`.
+Nonetheless, CG is currently implemented in Cytiva's commercial GoSilico™ Chromatography Modeling Software, where a streamline-upwind Petrov-Galerkin stabilization (SUPG) technique is applied to improve numerical stability {cite}Hahn2015.

-In contrast, the discontinuous Galerkin approach (DG) allows discontinuous cell interfaces, making it a combination of FV and FEM.
+In contrast, the discontinuous Galerkin (DG) method allows for discontinuities at cell interfaces, combining elements of FVM and FEM.
-This allows for a feasible numerical flux to solve the local Riemann problem, which adds numerical dispersion to the scheme.
+This flexibility permits the use of numerical fluxes to solve the local Riemann problem, introducing artificial numerical dispersion into the scheme.
-This additional artificial dispersion is considered beneficial due to its stabilizing effects {cite}`Brezzi2006` which reduces oscillations.
+Unlike in FDM, this artificial dispersion is considered beneficial in DG, as it provides stabilizing effects that reduce oscillations, particularly for systems with steep gradients {cite}`Brezzi2006`.
-While the DG has some drawbacks when compared to CG, such as a larger state vector due to the discontinuous cell boundaries, its stabilizing properties as well as a generally easier integration of boundary conditions compensate for these downsides.
+While DG has some disadvantages compared to CG, such as a larger state vector due to the discontinuous cell boundaries, these are outweighed by its stabilizing properties and the simpler integration of boundary conditions.

-Recent work has shown that DG can be highly performant in terms of computational speed and is hence currently actively being researched {cite}`Meyer2020`.
+Recent studies have demonstrated that DG can achieve high computational performance, making it a promising area of ongoing research {cite}`Meyer2020, Breuer2023, Frandsen2025`.

 (time_integration)=
 ### Time integration

-As previously mentioned, the spatial semi-discretization of the underlying equations leads to a system of coupled ODEs or DAEs in time.
+As previously discussed, the spatial semi-discretization of the underlying equations transforms them into a system of coupled ordinary differential equations (ODEs) or differential-algebraic equations (DAEs) in time.
-For the time integration, implicit as well as explicit schemes exist.
+For time integration, both explicit and implicit schemes are available, each with distinct advantages and limitations.

-Explicit schemes yield an explicit formulation for the future state depending solely on known states of the system.
+Explicit methods provide a formulation for the future state of the system that depends only on its current state and known derivatives.
-Consequently, the computation can be performed relatively quickly.
-The most straightforward example of an explicit time integration scheme is the explicit Euler method.
-In this method, the current state of the system and its derivative are used to project the system into the future.
+This makes explicit schemes computationally efficient per time step.
-The next state of the system is then obtained by stepping forward in time by a small time increment.
+The most straightforward example is the explicit Euler method, which projects the system into the future using the current state and its derivative, stepping forward by a small time increment.
-The explicit Euler method is a first-order method.
-Among the most popular explicit methods is the Runge-Kutta (RK) family which can be constructed to yield higher order with further beneficial properties such as low storage requirements {cite}`Carpenter1994`.
+The explicit Euler method is a first-order method, but higher-order methods such as the Runge-Kutta (RK) family can be applied {cite}`Carpenter1994`.

-However, all explicit methods are limited by the step size in order to maintain numerical stability and accuracy.
+However, explicit methods are limited by stability constraints on the step size, especially for stiff problems.
-Therefore, explicit methods are generally less suitable for stiff problems, such as those encountered in chromatography, where steep gradients can occur due to discontinuous injections or even self-sharpening effects of nonlinear isotherms.
+In chromatography, stiffness arises from steep gradients caused by discontinuous injections or self-sharpening effects of nonlinear isotherms.
-These effects demand very small step sizes for explicit methods to retain stability which increases the computational cost.
-In these cases, implicit methods are usually preferred.
+To ensure stability and accuracy, explicit methods require very small time steps for such problems, significantly increasing computational costs.
+As a result, explicit methods are generally less suitable for chromatographic models, and implicit methods are usually preferred in these cases.

-Implicit methods, on the other hand allow for larger time step sizes for stiff problems since time step sizes are only limited by accuracy (and not by stability).
+Implicit methods, unlike explicit ones, allow for larger time step sizes even for stiff problems.
+This is because their stability depends on accuracy rather than being constrained by the step size.
-Unlike explicit methods, implicit methods result in an algebraic system of equations that needs to be solved, making them computationally more expensive per time step.
+At each time step, implicit methods result in an algebraic system of equations that must be solved, making them computationally more expensive per step.
-However, due to the aforementioned stiffness inherent to chromatographic separation models, the larger time steps usually outweigh this downside.
+However, due to the inherent stiffness in chromatographic separation models, the ability to use larger time steps typically outweighs this computational cost, leading to greater overall efficiency.

-Backwards differentiation formula (BDF) methods use a polynomial approximation of the solution that is based on the current state and (several) past time steps {cite}`Atkinson2011`.
+A widely used family of implicit methods is the backward differentiation formula (BDF) methods, which approximate the solution using polynomials based on the current state and several past time steps {cite}`Atkinson2011`.
-Higher order BDF methods can be constructed to improve computational efficiency.
+Higher-order BDF methods can improve computational efficiency by reducing the number of time steps required to achieve a given level of accuracy.

-Additionally, adaptive time stepping can be used with both Runge-Kutta and BDF methods to dynamically adjust the time step size based on the stiffness of the problem, further improving the accuracy and efficiency of the simulation.
+Additionally, adaptive time stepping can be applied with both Runge-Kutta and BDF methods.
+This technique dynamically adjusts the time step size based on the stiffness of the problem, thereby enhancing both the accuracy and efficiency of the simulation.

+In CADET, time integration is performed using the SUNDIALS IDAS solver {cite}`Hindmarsh2005`, which implements backward differentiation formulas (BDF) combined with adaptive time stepping {cite}`Hindmarsh2005`.

+(unit_operation_networks)
 ## Solution of the system of unit operations

-Before the model equations of a unit operation can be solved, their inlet profiles coming from previous units upstream (i.e. their boundary conditions) need to be known.
+Before the model equations of a unit operation can be solved, the inlet profiles, which act as boundary conditions, must first be determined from the outputs of upstream units.
-For acyclic connections, the profiles can simply be calculated by starting from the system inlets and sequentially solving all units downstream.
+In systems with acyclic connections, these profiles can be calculated sequentially by starting from the system inlets and solving each unit operation downstream in order.
-In contrast, systems with internal recycles need to be solved simultaneously because the outlet of one unit can directly influence its own input.
+In contrast, systems with internal recycles require simultaneous solving because the outlet of one unit can directly affect its own input.
-This can be achieved by a Newton iteration which requires the Jacobians of the unit operations and the connectivity configuration which couples the unit operations.
+This type of system is typically solved using a Newton iteration, which requires the Jacobians of the unit operations as well as the connectivity configuration that couples the units together.
+In this approach, the procedure begins by computing the outlets for each unit operation based on an initial guess for the inlet profiles.
-Then, for each unit operation the outlet is computed and using these values, the inlet profiles are updated and the unit operations are solved again.
+These outlet values are then used to update the inlet profiles, and the unit operations are solved again.
-This procedure is iterated until the system is fully solved.
+This procedure is repeated iteratively until the system converges and the solution is fully determined.